-Subject Leader - Mrs Price
+Subject Leader - Mrs Price (Specialist Leader of Education, SLE of PE)

 Physical Education is a vital component in the range of experiences offered to children at High Legh.
 This importance is reflected in the commitment to provide all children, in each year group, with at least two hours of Physical Education per week.